 About

 Benjamin Myers is an award-winning writer, whose work includes fiction, non-fiction, poetry and journalism.
-His work has been translated into ten languages.
+His work has been translated into thirteen languages.

 Moving and exhilarating, tender and slyly witty, The Perfect Golden Circle (2022) is a captivating novel set over the course of a burning hot summer.
 Featuring a Falklands veteran and New Age traveller, the two men set out nightly in a clapped-out camper van to undertake an extraordinary project.

-Myers’ novel, The Offing (2019), was a bestseller in the UK and Germany, where it was in the Top 10 for over two years, selling over 300,000 copies and chosen as the Independent Booksellers’ novel of 2020.
-It was serialised on BBC Radio 4’s ‘Book at Bedtime’ and is currently being adapted with Helena Bonham-Carter and director Jessica Hobbs.
+The Offing (2019) was a bestseller in the UK and Germany, where it was in the Top 10 for over two years, selling over 300,000 copies and chosen as the Independent Booksellers’ novel of 2020.
+It was serialised on BBC Radio 4’s ‘Book at Bedtime’ and is currently being adapted for screen with Helena Bonham Carter and Catalyst.

 His novel, The Gallows Pole (2017), won the Walter Scott Prize – the world’s biggest award for historical fiction – and received a Roger Deakin Award.
 It was adapted by director Shane Meadows for the BBC/A24.
 The book was first published by Bluemoose in the UK, a second edition was published by Bloomsbury.